manupatel20/ML_Project2_IIT/README.md

 The gradient boosting tree classification algorithm implementation successfully demonstrates the principles described in Elements of Statistical Learning.
 The algorithm shows strong performance across various datasets, particularly excelling on datasets with clear decision boundaries (Linear, Moons, XOR).
 The implementation struggles more with the Circles dataset, which has a more complex circular decision boundary that is challenging for axis-parallel splits used in decision trees.

 The hyperparameter testing confirms the importance of tuning the number of estimators, learning rate, and tree depth to achieve optimal performance for a given dataset.
-The implementation provides a solid foundation for understanding gradient boosting from first principles and can be extended to handle multi-class classification or regression tasks.
+The implementation provides a solid foundation for understanding gradient boosting from first principles.

 ---